oanda/apidocs/sections/reference.md

 <pre><code>
   https://api.oanda.com/oauth/authorize?client_id=$APP_ID&\
                                         redirect_url=$APP_REDIRECT_URL&\
-                                        scope=$LIST_OF_PERMISSIONS&\
+                                        state=$UNIQUE_STRING&\
                                         response_type=code
 </code></pre>

 **Parameters**

 * **client_id**: **required** The Application ID as provided when registering the application with OANDA.
 * **redirect_url**: **required** The URL to redirect to after the user finishes the authorization flow.
-The URL specified must be a URL of with the same Base Domain as specified in the application settings.
+The URL specified must match exactly as specified in the application settings.
-* **scope**: **required** A comma separated list of the permission being requested.
 * **response_type**: **required** Specify **code** to request server-size flow.
-* **state**: **optional** A unique string used to maintain application state between the request and callback.
+* **state**: **required** A unique string used to maintain application state between the request and callback.
 When OANDA redirects the user back to the application redirect_uri, this parameter's value will be included in the response.
 This parameter is used to protect against Cross-Site Request Forgery.

 #####Step 2: Receive redirect from OANDA